 The Publishers' Criteria for the Common Core State Standards in English Language Arts and Literacy, Grades K-2 (141.23 KB) and the Publishers' Criteria for the Common Core State Standards in English Language Arts and Literacy, Grades 3-12 (214.05 KB) were written by David Coleman and Susan Pimentel, two of the authors of the Common Core.
 According to documents, these criteria are designed to guide publishers and curriculum developers as they work to ensure alignment with the standards in English language arts (ELA) and literacy for history/social studies, science, and technical subjects.

-Will New York State be adopting the Traditional Pathway or the Integrated Pathway for Commencement level courses aligned to the NYS P-12 Common Core Learning Standards for Mathematics ?
+Will New York State be adopting the Traditional Pathway for Commencement level courses aligned to the NYS P-12 Common Core Learning Standards for Mathematics?

 At its January 2011 meeting, the Board of Regents approved the Traditional Course Pathway for High School Mathematics Courses.
 Mathematics high school courses are based on the PARCC Model Content Frameworks.
 The first administration of the Common Core Regents Examination in Algebra I will be in June 2014.
 The first administration of the Common Core Regents Examination in Geometry will be in June 2015.
 The first administration of the Common Core Regents Examination in Algebra II will be in June 2016.
 For further information on the timeline, please visit Common Core Learning Standards Timeline.